Be Weary of Insurance Company “Preferred” Auto Repair Shops

-Preferred Auto Repair Shops
+Preferred Auto Repair Shops in Ohio

 Following an incident that damages your vehicle, whether it was a collision, vandalism, or a natural event, you have the right to choose which automotive repair shop fixes your car.
 You can choose the repair shop, and only you can officially authorize any work to your vehicle.
 Your insurer, even if it is covering the cost of the repairs, cannot dictate where you go or when repairs can occur.
 That being said, most insurers will steer you toward certain shops, known as preferred auto repair shops.
 State Farm calls is their Select Service Program, Nationwide calls it The On Your Side Auto Repair Network, and GEICO calls it their Auto Repair Express.
 The insurers claim these shops offer efficient, professional repairs at competitive rates.
 Unfortunately, those claims may be far from the truth.

 If you were pushed by an insurer toward a preferred auto repair shop after a car accident and ended up with shoddy work and additional expenses, you need to speak with an attorney.
 Contact Kisling, Nestico & Redick to discuss your rights, including your options if your claim is still open and whether the insurer may have acted in bad faith.
 You can use our online form or call 1-800-HURT-NOW to schedule an initial consultation with one of our Ohio car accident attorneys.